 The data controller shall process and store the personal data of the data subject only for the period necessary to achieve the purpose of Service provision, or as far as this is granted by the European legislator or other legislators in laws or regulations to which the controller is subject to.

 HOW DO I OPT OUT OR CHANGE MY PERSONAL INFORMATION?

 Data Types We Collect and the Ways We Use Them

 The only data types we collect are marketing data vital for updates or promotional offers, and minimal personal information (name, address, telephone number & email address).
-The latter is provided on the check-out page, as we need it to create an account.
 No such data are disclosed to the third parties; they are treated as anonymous statistics.

 Cookies and Log Files